MihailRis/VoxelEngine-Cpp/doc/en/text-styles.md

 # Text styles

 A proprietary Markdown dialect is used to mark up text styles.
-Formatting works on UI elements: label and textbox, if `markdown="true"` is explicitly specified.
+Formatting works on UI elements: label and textbox, if `markup="md"` is explicitly specified.

 ## Styles